polkascan/polkadapt/projects/substrate-rpc/README.md

-# Substrate RPC Adapter
+# PolkADAPT Substrate RPC Adapter

+This is a PolkADAPT plug-in to communicate with a Substrate node through the Polkadot.js library.

-For general information and installation instructions, see the README file of the `@polkadapt/core` package.
+For general information and installation instructions, see the [README](https://github.com/polkascan/polkadapt/tree/main/projects/core#readme) file of the `@polkadapt/core` package.